qiskit-community/qiskit-community-tutorials/terra/qis_intro/README.md

 * [Basis Gate Decomposition of Arbitrary Single-Qubit Operators and Their Controlled Versions](Basis_Gate_Decomposition_of_Arbitrary_Single_Qubit_Operators.ipynb): shows how to find basis gate decomposition of arbitrary 2x2 unitary matrix and its 4x4 controlled version via two methods: using the built-in U3 gate, on the one hand, and performing the ZYZ decomposition, on the other.

+* [Basis Gate Decomposition of Arbitrary Two-Qubit Operators and Their Controlled Versions](Basis_Gate_Decomposition_of_Arbitrary_Two_Qubit_Operators.ipynb): shows how to find basis gate decomposition of arbitrary 4x4 unitary matrix via the built-in two_qubit_cnot_decompose function and its 8x8 controlled version via diagonalization of the 4x4 matrix.

 ## Contributing